Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 - [ ] Array items are shifted down when an item is deleted to avoid leaving a gap.
 - [ ] Functions exit immediately when conditions aren't meant.
 - [ ] Using the latest stable version of Solidity.
-- [ ] Prefer pattern where receipient withdrawals funds instead of contract sending funds, however not always applicable.
+- [ ] Prefer pattern where recipient withdraws funds instead of contract sending funds, however not always applicable.
 - [ ] Resolved warnings from compiler.

 ## Documentation